-The Master of Nursing (MN) degree at Washington State University College of Nursing prepares advanced practice nurses to assess and improve health care and educational programs, processes, and systems.
-Students may choose an individualized study option or can specialize in one of the following tracks:
+The Master of Nursing (MN) in Population Health degree at Washington State University College of Nursing prepares advanced practice nurses to assess and improve healthcare and educational programs, processes, and systems.
+Students may choose from the following tracks:

-Students interested in the individualized study option must take the Master’s program core course work, plus 3-4 courses specific to their area of interest.
+Students interested in the individualized study option must take the Master’s program core course work, plus 3 3-credit (9 cr total) courses specific to their area of interest.
 Advisors can assist with identifying appropriate courses.

 MN courses are completed using a hybrid model where students participate both in class and online.
-Most classes meet over videoconference on campus five to ten times per semester, and the remaining course work is offered online.
-Students are expected to attend at one of the many WSU campuses for in-class sessions, however, in many classes, students living at a distance can engage in coursework via live videostream.
+Most classes meet no more than five times per semester; the remaining course work is offered online.

 Part-time and full-time study options are available.
 Students attending full-time complete in about two years, and those attending part-time usually complete degree requirements in three to four years.
 The MN is offered at the college in Spokane, Vancouver, Tri-Cities, Yakima, and Walla Walla.